microsoft/onnxruntime-training-examples/nvidia-bert/README.md

     ```
     The above defaults are tuned for an Azure NC24rs_v3.

     The training batch size refers to the number of samples a single GPU sees before weights are updated.
 The training is performed over _local_ and _global_ steps.
 A local step refers to a single backpropagation execution on the model to calculate its gradient.
 These gradients are accumulated every local step until weights are updated in a global step.
-The _microbatch_ size a single GPU sees in a single backpropagation step will be the training batch size divided by gradient accumulation steps.
+The _microbatch_ size is samples a single GPU sees in a single backpropagation execution step.
+The microbatch size will be the training batch size divided by gradient accumulation steps.

-    Note: The effective batch size will be (number of GPUs) x train_batch_size.
+    Note: The effective batch size will be (number of GPUs) x train_batch_size (per GPU).
 In general we recommend setting the effective batch size to ~16,000.
 The number of gradient accumulation steps should be minimized without overflowing the GPU memory (i.e. up to the maximum microbatch a single GPU will support to perform a backpropagate step).

     Consult [Parameters](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#parameters) section by NVIDIA for additional details.